etcd-io/website/content/en/docs/v3.4/dev-guide/api_concurrency_reference_v3.md

+---
-### etcd concurrency API Reference
+title: etcd concurrency API Reference

-This is a generated documentation.
+description: This is a generated documentation.
 Please read the proto files for more.
+weight: 3800
+---

 ##### service `Lock` (etcdserver/api/v3lock/v3lockpb/v3lock.proto)